Will Apse spent many years renovating older homes and also ran a small construction company.

-A typical, high precision, beam planer is the Makita 1806B pictured above.
-It is wide, long and powerful.
+A typical high-precision, beam planer is the Makita 1806B pictured above.
+It is wide, long, and powerful.
 At around six hundred dollars, it is also expensive.
-If you are serious about working with wood, and want to tackle big jobs, though, this is the perfect workhorse.
+But if you are serious about working with wood and want to tackle big jobs, this is the perfect workhorse.

 Cheap, under-powered, small planers can struggle to cut hardwoods and can burn out.
 Also, it is more difficult to get true, flat, square timber with a small planer.